Skip to Content

 5. Watch a baseball, basketball or NFL game

-Our Top San Francisco Guides
+More San Francisco

 We hope this guide to the best things to do in San Francisco helps with planning your visit to California!